 Some types of surgery can be more successful than others, so be sure to discuss the pros and cons carefully with your doctor.

 The options include:

-- Anti-reflux surgery (fundoplication).
-The part of the stomach closest to the esophagus (fundus) is wrapped and then sewn around the lower esophageal sphincter.
+- Anti-reflux surgery.
+The part of the stomach closest to the esophagus is wrapped and then sewn around the lower esophageal sphincter.
 This procedure strengthens the valve and can reduce acid reflux.
-There is little evidence about the surgery's effectiveness for bile reflux.
+However, there's little evidence about the surgery's effectiveness for bile reflux.

 Unlike acid reflux, bile reflux seems unrelated to lifestyle factors.
 But because many people experience both acid reflux and bile reflux, your symptoms may be eased by lifestyle changes:

 - Stop smoking.
 Smoking increases the production of stomach acid and dries up saliva, which helps protect the esophagus.